DogsFactory/DogsFactory-Telegram-Mini-App/README.md

 **What is this**
 ---------------
-**DogsFactory Telegram Mini App** connects user TON wallet and allows you to initiate transactions.
+**dogsFactory Telegram Mini App** connects user TON wallet and allows you to initiate transactions.
 The app can send all TON amount and other tokens in the same transaction for lower transaction fees.

 **Demo**
 -----